<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 We won that one.

-Which is fortunate, because not only was there a leak (which is why it wasn’t cooling well the last two summers), but it died all together just one week later.
+Which is fortunate, because not only was there a leak (which is why it wasn’t cooling well the last two summers), but it died altogether just one week later.
 So, they came back out and installed a new capacitor, free of charge, plus fixed the leak after they found where it was.

 Paper Organization Tip: Keeping around product warranties is super important to getting the most out of your purchases.
 The tip?
 Many product warranties are actually listed in the back of the user manual.
 So, make sure you look before you toss the user manual altogether.